schibsted/spid-tech-docs/resources/articles/login-flows.md

 The auto-login works from ANY site in the Schibsted account ecosystem.
 Meaning that the user is logged in to Schibsted account, not a specific site.
-If the user has a connection to that site upon visiting it, and have accepted the terms of use for that site, then the Schibsted Account responds with who is logged in.
+If the user has a connection to that site upon visiting it, and have accepted the terms of use for that site, then the Schibsted account responds with who is logged in.

 As an example:
 <div class="mod warning">